Liagson/WebFEAutomation/README.md

 # WebFEAutomation
 Test for Exercise 2.
-Implemented with C# in .Net Core 3.1 using NUnit as a test framework and SpecFlow for the gherkins logic.
+Implemented with C# in .Net Core 3.1 using NUnit as a test framework, Selenium for the browser interaction and SpecFlow for the gherkins logic.

 ## Execution instructions